Permissionless-Software-Foundation/specifications/ps005-multisig-minting.md

 Chris Troutner

+## Deprecated
+This specification is deprecated and officially dead.
+There is no way to build the proposed scheme with the public app having access to a private key.

 ## 1. Introduction

 This is just a sketch to get the idea out.
 This will be refined in the future.
 Below if a _very_ rough draft of a workflow for minting new tokens.
 As opposed to using the low-level blockchain primitives, the multisig feature is instead done at a higher level in a node.js app.
 Several secrets are combined to decrypt a 12-word mnemonic that controls the minting baton.